-Step Description 1 Import the JWS annotations that will be used in your Web service Provider-based JWS file.
-The standard JWS annotations for a Web service Provider-based JWS file include: import javax.xml.ws.Provider; import javax.xml.ws.WebServiceProvider; import javax.xml.ws.ServiceMode; Import additional annotations, as required.
-For a complete list of JWS annotations that are supported, see "Web Service Annotation Support" in WebLogic Web Services Reference for Oracle WebLogic Server.
-2 Specify one of the message formats supported, defined in Table 16-2, when developing the Provider-based implementation class.
-See Section 16.3.2, "Specifying the Message Format".
-See Section 16.3.2, "Specifying the Message Format".
-3 Add the standard required @WebServiceProvider JWS annotation at the class level to specify that the Java class exposes a Web service provider.
-See Section 16.3.3, "Specifying that the JWS File Implements a Web Service Provider (@WebServiceProvider Annotation)."
-4 Add the standard See Section 16.3.4, "Specifying the Usage Mode (@ServiceMode Annotation)." eServiceMode JWS annotation at the class level to specify whether the Web service provider is accessing information at the message or message payload level.
-(Optional) The service mode defaults to Service.
-Mode.
-Payload.
+Step Description 3 Add the standard required @WebServiceProvider JWS annotation at the class level to specify that the Java class exposes a Web service provider.
+See Section 19.3.4, "Specifying that the JWS File Implements a Web Service Provider (@WebServiceProvider Annotation)."
+4 Add the standard @ServiceMode JWS annotation at the class level to specify whether the Web service provider is accessing information at the message or message payload level.
+(Optional) See Section 19.3.5, "Specifying the Usage Mode (@ServiceMode Annotation)."
+The service mode defaults to Service.Mode.Payload.
 5 Define the invoke() method.
 The invoke() method is called and provides the message or message payload as input to the method using the specified message format.
-See Section 16.3.5, "Defining the invoke() Method."
+See Section 19.3.6, "Defining the invoke() Method for a Synchronous Provider-based Endpoints."